System Task and Functions

 System tasks and functions are utilized for various purposes, including but not limited to displaying messages, reading and writing files, controlling simulation, and more.
 Let's delve into some of the most commonly used system tasks and functions:

-$display and $write System Tasks
+and $write

-As we discussed in an earlier tutorial, $display system tasks are used for printing formatted text to the console.
-The $display task adds a newline at the end of the output, while $write does not.
+system tasks are used for printing formatted text to the console.
+The $display

 module MyModule;